 Note: this should be done while volume in wells is still frozen to avoid splashing.
 Dry ice may be used while carrying plate to work area to ensure it remains frozen

-Use inoculation loop to sample plate wells that correspond to the isolates selected for revival and streak out sample onto agar plates of desired media
+Use inoculation loop to sample plate wells corresponding to the isolates selected for revival, and streak out sample onto agar plates of desired media.

 Cover plate with aluminum foil and replace in 96 well plate freezer racks in the -80°C freezer